 GoToAssist Seeit uses Tokbox as our webRTC provider.
 For firewall and proxy configuration, we recommend allowing the following domain names:

-For more information, please see our IP Range document.
+For more information, please see our Optimal Firewall Configuration.

 GoToAssist Seeit sends text messages with a Join Session URL via a standard SMS gateway.
 Certain carriers impose SMS filtering schemes on their networks, and this can cause delivery of the join session text message to fail.
 We are compliant with known formatting and delivery standards, but carriers do not publish their individual filter rules.
 These rules may restrict the delivery of messages formatted in a particular way or restrict delivery of messages with embedded URLs.
 We actively monitor our delivery mechanism to get the broadest delivery possible, but it is possible that the messages are not delivered by the carrier.